mmmols/scrapeAmazonPrice/README.md

 # scrapeAmazonPrice
-Just a little example of scraping an Amazon static URL and comparing two prices and sending an email with the new price
+Just an little example of scraping an Amazon static URL and comparing two prices and sending an email with the new price